docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

 **TODO:** `ACCOUNT_PROVISIONER` and supplementary pages referenced here.

-An email address should conform to the [expected syntax](https://en.wikipedia.org/wiki/Email_address#Syntax).

 !!! info

     In the DMS docs, there may be references to the sub-components of an address (`local-part@domain-part`).